 To enhance translational efforts, her laboratory and colleagues have created a well-characterized fresh human donor eye bank of ocular tissue, blood, serum, and plasma.
 Using this resource, contrasting healthy eyes with diseased eyes (deeply phenotyped) has helped delineate potential disease mechanisms.
 Dr. DeAngelis leverages genomic approaches including, single-cell RNASeq, miRNAseq, bulk RNA-Seq, single nuclei ATAC-Seq, allele-specific expression, epigenetic and statistical/bioinformatics tools to functionally characterize disease mechanisms.
 She has published the only standardized phenotyping protocol for human donor eyes specifically used for biochemical and molecular studies.
 The success of the eye bank is dependent on close collaboration with several board-certified ophthalmologists and fellowship-trained specialists.

-Dr. DeAngelis has extensive experience in leading scientific teams for patient ascertainment and recruitment in ethnically diverse vulnerable patient populations within the United States and globally.
-This research effort includes genetic and epidemiological studies of blinding diseases on the reservations of the federally recognized Native American tribes of the intermountain west.
-She has also worked with the Mayan population of Salma, Guatemala for genetic epidemiologic factors driving cataract, glaucoma, and pseudoexfoliation syndrome.
-The success of these studies has been in large part dependent on collaboration across disciplines, and significant community outreach and engagement to inform design and appreciation of the clinical/public health implications of the work.
+Dr. DeAngelis has extensive experience in leading scientific teams for patient ascertainment and recruitment in patient populations within the United States and globally.
+This research helps us to understand both environmental and genetic drivers of disease, including the importance of protective alleles and their association with lower disease risk burden.
+The success of these studies has been in large part dependent on collaboration across disciplines, and significant community engagement to inform design and appreciation of the clinical/public health implications of the work.

-Dr. DeAngelis is committed to and has extensive experience teaching and mentoring the next generation of scientists and clinician-scientists.
+Dr. DeAngelis is is committed to and has extensive experience teaching and mentoring the next generation of scientists and clinician-scientists.
 She is a mentor and advisor to undergraduates, graduate students, medical students, fellows, and junior faculty.
 She teaches classes for neuroscience, human genetics, ophthalmology, biochemistry, molecular biology, and epidemiology.
-She actively works to foster inclusion and diversity in her work and is a passionate advocate for women and minority voices to be heard and valued in science.

 Dr. DeAngelis has over 100 publications, serves on several journal editorial boards, and serves on the steering/leadership committee for the International AMD Genetics Consortium, sponsored by the NEI/NIH; and also the Scientific Oversight Committee for The Global Eye Genetics Consortium (NEI/NIH).
 She also chairs/serves on several NIH study section review panels, the Department of Defense, and foundation grant review panels.